AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 When I moved back to Malaysia and away from my family to study A-levels in a boarding school, this is where my maladaptive daydreaming get worsened.

 Within a 2-3 months from starting A-level classes, I started to notice that my maladaptive daydreaming ritual would lead to me getting only 2 to 3 hours of sleep between the school days.
+My parents are unaware of this.

-I was completely addicted to daydreaming to this point, and have started to impact my A-level's class performance.
+At that point, I was completely addicted to daydreaming and have started to impact my A-level's class performance.
 As a result, I have different sources of stress compounding with each other:

 * The stress from procrastinating of my A-level study as a result of maladaptive daydreaming.